zryska/Edge-Data-Store-Docs/V1/CommandLine/CommandLine.md

 ## Getting Help

-The Edgecmd application provides a 'Help' utility.
+The Edgecmd application provides a 'Help' functionality.
 For general instructions on how to use the Edgecmd application, type:

 ```bash
 edgecmd Help